manatlan/htag/docs/runners.md

 Run a http server (using tornado), and open the default installed chrome, in [App Mode](https://technastic.com/open-websites-in-application-mode-google-chrome/), to render the HTag app.
 (See [ChromeApp](#chromeapp), another variant)

-Seems similar to [ChromeApp](#chromeapp), but got better results on MS Windows platforms, when your python file is `.pyw` (because process is better managed, with tornado than with uvicorn).

 On MS Windows : just double click your `.pyw`, and it will run a chrome app mode (windowed app), and when you close the windowed app, it will close all.
-And if you put a favicon (link tag), the icon is used in the window, and in the windows task bar... neat (there are no more any other python process spawned in the windows task bar (like the [ChromeApp runner](#chromeapp))!
+And if you put a favicon (link tag), the icon is used in the window, and in the windows task bar... neat (there are no more any other python process spawned in the windows task bar !

 Run your `App` (htag.Tag class) like this :